White Box Enterprise Linux

 There may be remaining packaging problems and other odd bugs.
 These are solely the responsibility of the White Box Linux effort and should not in any shape, manner or form reflect on the quality of Red Hat's commercial product.
 In fact, if you need a fully tested and supported OS you probably should go buy their box set.

 A fair amount of effort has gone into removing Red Hat's trademarks and logos.
 Should you find one remaining, please report it so that it can be removed.
-Write me about this and any other problems at jmorris@beau.org.
+Write me about this and any other problems.
 Or join the devel list and dive in!

 What is the goal for White Box Linux?